AndreaKinder/RomsManager/README.md

 4. All ROMs will be imported and organized by system

 ### Managing Your Collection

+#### Searching for Games
+1. Use the **🔍 Buscar juegos** search bar in the header
+2. Type any part of a game title to filter your collection
+3. Search results update in real-time as you type
+4. The footer shows the filtered count (e.g., "Mostrando: 15")
+5. Click the **✕** button to clear the search and show all ROMs
+6. Search works across all consoles simultaneously

+**Search Features:**
+- Case-insensitive search
+- Searches both ROM titles and file names
+- Only displays consoles with matching ROMs
+- Shows "No se encontraron juegos" message if no matches found

 #### Browsing ROMs
 - Click on any console header to expand/collapse the ROM list